-There is no such thing as a perfect strategy.
+There is no such thing as a perfect trading strategy.
 Full stop.
-Repeat that to yourself over and over again until it’s burned in your brain.
+Repeat that to yourself over and over again until it’s burned into your brain.
 Whatever gurus or educational programs offer or promise, never forget that big truth – there is no perfect trading strategy.

-Therefore, expecting to have the perfect predictive trading formula is a no go.
+Therefore, expecting to have the perfect predictive trading strategy formula is a no-go.
 Remember what we told you at the beginning of this article.
 Neglecting to accept this truth will only lead to frustration when you realize you can’t obtain it.

 Unfortunately, many educators promise near complete accuracy when it comes to forecasting and predicting the market.
-Watch out for these snake oil salesmen and set off an alarm should you come across them.
+Be careful of these educators and set off an alarm should you come across them.
 Avoid this type of education because it’s entirely unrealistic.
 The same warning applies to software that offers to do the hard work for you.
-Software can only code specific patterns or combinations of events which means it’s ill-equipped for the improvisation that is needed to successfully navigate a constantly shifting market.
+The software can only scan code-specific patterns or combinations of events which means it’s ill-equipped for the improvisation that is needed to successfully navigate a constantly shifting market.

-Coming up with a solid action plan for how to deal with the emotions is the best step towards living and working with this most human element.
+Coming up with a solid action plan for how to deal with emotions is the best step toward living and working with this most human element.
 Learn through your life and daily experience how to psychologically control your emotional experience while trading.

 Another way to deal with your emotions, as suggested by “experts”, is taking automatic trading or expert advisers.
 Many vendors suggest this solution because it implies that you will be emotionless when executing automatic trades.
 This is a delusion, however, because the market never works by definite patterns.
 Even if you see patterns coming, remember that these patterns have very tiny new differences that change constantly, always affecting the outcome and algorithm you’re working with.
 Therefore taking auto trading is not a viable solution for dealing with your mental challenges in trading.